 Example: “In my previous jobs, I worked with hundreds if not thousands of clients, reviewing their loans and mortgage applications, processing them, and filing them with the appropriate government entity.
 My work resulted in a great deal of revenue for the organizations I worked for as well as my clients getting the financial assistance they needed.”

 Question: Have you worked with automated loan processing tools, such as Loan Prospector (LP) and Desktop Underwriter (DU)?

-Question: When reviewing a loan, what areas are you most concerned with, and do you focus on?
+Question: When reviewing a loan, what areas are you most concerned with, and which ones do you focus on?

 Question: Can you explain what this layering is and how to use it?

 Explanation: This is another technical question in which the interviewer is asking you to define a term used in this profession.
 Again, this type of question should be answered directly and succinctly.
 The interviewer will ask a follow-up question if they need additional information.

 Example: ”Risk layering involves a client having multiple risks across their credit history, capacity to pay, or collateral against the loan.
 Taken together, the layered risks can compound the client's ability to repay the loan and service their debt.”

 Question: Have you ever recommended a different loan vehicle or finance package to a client who initially applied for a mortgage to purchase a new home?

 Explanation: This is an operational question.
 Interviewers ask operational questions to learn more about how you do your job.
 Operational questions are best answered by briefly describing the process you use to accomplish the task the interviewer is questioning you about.

 Example: “On several occasions when a client was not able to qualify for the mortgage they were applying for, I recommended alternate solutions to help them purchase their property.
 These included other types of loans such as FHA or VA, as well as other sources of funding, including relatives, the seller, or real estate investors.”